mricaud/xml-prague-2018-demo_functx/README.md

 This will generate a jar : myXslLib-1.0.jar into target and your .m2 directory.

-Now any maven having a dependency to:
+Now any maven project having a dependency to:
 ```xml
 <dependency>
   <groupId>eu.els.lib</groupId>